bavajitu/bavajitu/README.md

 - Email: systems.loris@gmail.com
 - Discord: brellary (I do not reply to stranger DMs)

 I do not accept pull requests.
 I do not respond to feature requests.
 If you find a bug, open an issue.
 I will fix it when I have time.
+If you want to talk about Systems Programming, Email me.